Commons: Urban commons

 Urban commons present the opportunity for the citizens to gain power upon the management of the urban resources and reframe city-life costs based on their use value and maintenance costs, rather than the market-driven value.

 Urban commons situates citizens as key players rather than public authorities, private markets and technologies.
 David Harvey (2012) defines the distinction between public spaces and urban commons.
 He highlights that the former is not to be equated automatically with urban commons.
 Public spaces and goods in the city make a commons when part of the citizens take political action.
 Syntagma Square in Athens, Tahrir Square in Cairo, Maidan Nezalezhnosti in Kyiv, and the Plaza de Catalunya in Barcelona were public spaces that transformed to an urban commons as people protested there to support their political statements.
 Streets are public spaces that have often become an urban commons by social action and revolutionary protests.
 Urban commons are operating in the cities in a complementary way with the state and the market.
 Some examples are community gardening, urban farms on the rooftops and cultural spaces.
-More recently participatory studies of commons and infrastructures under the conditions of the financial crisis have emerged.
+Participatory studies of commons and infrastructures under the conditions of the 2008 financial crisis have emerged.